pulgarino222/prueba-para-emplear/usage.md

 ## Overview

 This API allows managing appointments for doctors and patients.
 It includes endpoints to create appointments, filter them, check doctor availability, and update appointment descriptions.
-The API is secured with JWT authentication and requires the user to be authenticated to access most endpoints.
+The API is secured with JWT authentication and requires the user to be authenticated to access most endpoints remember do the npm i and npm run start:dev.

 ---